Jean Rafferty's latest book, The Four Marys, was longlisted for the 2015 Jerwood Fiction Uncovered prize.

-The book is published by Saraband, winners of the Saltire Society's inaugural award for Scottish Publisher of the Year, and will be available in all Scottish branches of Waterstones.
+The Four Marys is published by Saraband, winners of the Saltire Society's inaugural award for Scottish Publisher of the Year, and is available in all Scottish branches of Waterstones.

 “Fairy tales, ballads, riddles and folk songs tell stories of sufferings and crimes, love and death, as Ophelia knew when she sang snatches of them in her madness.
 Jean Rafferty’s Four Marys takes up with strong feeling and uncompromising frankness the true histories concealed in these voices from the past; she unfolds their contemporary urgency.
 These are powerful stories about the lives and deaths of women – and of their children.”